yoboi-exe/yoboi-exe/README.md

 # 💫 About Me:
 Hi!
-I'm Chirodeep Dutta, a tech enthusiast with a creative edge.
-Currently pursuing BCA, I love building practical solutions to real-world problems—be it through innovative Arduino projects or impactful software apps.
-From designing drones for rescue missions to crafting websites that showcase India's rich heritage, I enjoy blending technology with purpose.<br><br>I’m also actively involved with Estrella Productions, where I handle sponsorships for events like Celluloid 2024.
-When I’m not busy with code or circuits, you’ll probably find me brainstorming new ideas, riding my bike, or spending quality time with the people who matter most to me.<br><br>Python is my absolute favorite programming language—simple yet powerful.
-I've worked on several projects using Python, including a Tkinter-based Budget Tracker & Visualizer, and I've also dived into Django for building dynamic websites.
-I enjoy creating tools that are both functional and user-friendly.<br><br>I believe in making technology accessible and meaningful, and I’m always on the lookout for exciting projects, collaborations, and learning opportunities.<br><br>
+I'm Chirodeep Dutta, a tech enthusiast with a creative edge, currently pursuing a Bachelor of Computer Applications (BCA).<br>
+I’m passionate about building practical solutions to real-world challenges—whether it's through Arduino-based hardware projects or impactful software applications.<br><br>

+From designing drones for rescue missions to developing websites that celebrate India’s rich heritage, I love blending technology with purpose.<br><br>

+I'm also actively involved with Estrella Productions, my college’s official film club, where I manage sponsorships for events like Celluloid 2024.<br><br>

+My favorite programming language is Python—its simplicity and power never fail to inspire me.<br>
+I've built several projects using Python, including a Tkinter-based Budget Tracker & Visualizer, and I've explored Django for building dynamic, full-stack web applications.<br><br>

+When I’m not coding or building circuits, you’ll probably find me brainstorming ideas, riding my bike, or spending time with people who matter most.<br><br>

+I'm always eager to learn, collaborate, and create.
+Let’s build something awesome together! 🚀<br><br>

 ## 🌐 Socials: